Program overview

 Graduates of the Community and Justice Services diploma program can pursue a variety of career paths in Canada, including:

-• Advocacy Worker: Support individuals in navigating social services and legal systems.
+• Advocacy Worker: Support individuals in navigating social services and legal systems, advocating for their rights and needs.

-• Addictions Support Worker: Assist clients struggling with substance abuse issues, providing guidance and resources.
+• Addictions Support Worker: Assist individuals struggling with substance abuse, providing guidance and support for recovery.

-• Crisis Intervention Worker: Provide immediate support and intervention for individuals in crisis situations.
+• Crisis Intervention Worker: Respond to emergency situations, providing immediate support and resources to individuals in distress.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.